MagnoElMagnifico/olc-codejam-2025/README.md

     figures in a rectangular fashion.
 -   Use `Delete` or `Backspace` to delete the figures currently selected.
 -   Left click elsewhere or press `Esc` to cancel the current selection.

+The _link mode_ (number `2` or the `V` button) will allow you to create links between the different figures to create longer sequences.
+When a figure's counter reaches 0, the linked figure will start playing.

+-   To create a new link, left click to select the two figures.
+-   You can only link to one figure, so re-linking a figure will overwrite the previous.
+-   Double click a figure to remove its link (essentially, a link to itself).

 # Useful links